3k1m/cpp/code_plagiarism/detector/README.md

 ### -rX

-This stem specifies a path and file for writing results to, X. If the directories within the path do not yet exist, they will be created.
+This flag specifies a path and file for writing results to, X. If the directories within the path do not yet exist, they will be created.
 For example:

 > ./detector -r./Output/res.txt